 And we thought that these dainty little devices are only being used by sneaky journos looking to get ahead of the coup and radio shack junkies like us who like to keep track of storm watcher networks and law enforcement agencies.
 So, we decided to create a list of the best ones in the business for noobs looking to hop on to the scanner bandwagon.

 If you are looking to get yourself the best handheld police scanner but didn’t know which one to pick, then you are in the right place folks.
+Alternatively if your not fussed about it being handheld you can look at our main review of the best police scanners.

 And for the rest who landed here accidentally or out of pure curiosity, the best handheld police scanner puts you into contact with a world of communication that’s not accessible to the public over a normal radio frequency.